Laurent André Barisy

 Laurent-André-Estiennet-Marie Barisy (also spelled Barizy; 8 November 1769 – 23 July 1802) was an adventurer who went into the service of Nguyễn Ánh, the future emperor Gia Long of Nguyễn dynasty, Vietnam.

-Laurent Barisy born in Port Louis, Isle de France (mordern Mauritius).
+Laurent Barisy was born in Port Louis, Isle de France (modern Mauritius).
 He was originally from Groix, Brittany, France.
 Official documents were silent on his nationality.
-Some scholars thought he was an English.
+Some scholars thought he was an English person.

 Barisy was a friend of Olivier de Puymanel.
 He entered Nguyễn Ánh's service in 1793, and spent most of his time buying military supplies in Malacca, Manila and Batavia.
 He served as lieutenant-colonel in army of Nguyễn lord.
 He was the commander of warship l'Armide, and granted the noble title Thiện Tri Hầu ("Marquess Thiện Tri") by Nguyễn Ánh.
-He participated in the battle of Đà Nẵng and Phú Xuân (mordern Huế) in 1801.
-He died on 23 July 1802 before Lord Nguyễn Ánh captured Thăng Long (mordern Hanoi) and reunified Vietnam.
+He participated in the battle of Đà Nẵng and Phú Xuân (modern Huế) in 1801.
+He died on 23 July 1802 before Lord Nguyễn Ánh captured Thăng Long (modern Hanoi) and reunified Vietnam.

 Barisy married a Vietnamese woman.
-One of his daughter was the second wife of Jean-Baptiste Chaigneau.
+One of his daughters was the second wife of Jean-Baptiste Chaigneau.